ECCC-MSC/open-data/canada.ca_current/datamart_en.md

 Through [this http service](https://dd.weather.gc.ca/about_dd_apropos.txt), users can find a variety of data such as:

-* Numerical weather predicition data from different models (several forcast hours available according to the models) for North America or the world offered in GRIB format;
+* Numerical weather prediction data from different models (several forecast hours available according to the models) for North America or the world offered in the GRIB2 format;
 * Probability forecasts derived using a technique called “ensemble forecasting;”
 * Observed and forecast vertical temperature profiles;
 * Official forecasts with hourly values in different formats (XML, CSV);